aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 phylogeny determined the food web "compartment" (shared predator-prey interactions) of predators in a marine foodweb.

-### Phylogenetic diversity and non-additive effects
+### Phylogenetic distance and non-additive effects

 We found that the presence of predators reduced prey survival, but that this reduction was less for more phylogenetically-diverse combinations of